assansanogo/deepstreamer/detailed_test1.md

     bus.connect ("message", bus_call, loop)
     ````

-## step 5: You can add "probes to fetch information (bounding boxes coordinates for ex)
+## step 5: Add "probes to fetch information (bounding boxes coordinates for ex)
 ex: you can set a probe on the on screen display step by using a *static pad sink*

 ` osdsinkpad = nvosd.get_static_pad("sink") `
 ` osdsinkpad.add_probe(Gst.PadProbeType.BUFFER, osd_sink_pad_buffer_probe, 0) `

-## step 6: run the pipeline with an infinite loop
+## step 6: Run the pipeline with an infinite loop
 `````

  # start play back and listen to events